Risk premium and rough volatility: Rough volatility models and change of measure

 \section{Rough volatility models and change of measure}

 Rough volatility models are a natural extension of classical stochastic volatility models.
-Starting from such a model under the historical measure~$\PP$, we characterise below its dynamics under equivalent martingale measures $\QQ\sim\PP$, which then, by the fundamental theorem of asset pricing, allows for arbitrage-free option pricing.
-Following for example~\cite{BLP16,gatheral2022volatility} we consider a rather general class of (rough) stochastic volatility model under~$\PP$, where the stock price process admits the following dynamics:
+Starting from such a model under the historical measure~$\PP$, we characterise below its dynamics under martingale measures~$\QQ$ equivalent to~$\PP$, which then, by the fundamental theorem of asset pricing, allows for arbitrage-free option pricing.
+Following~\cite{gatheral2022volatility} for example, we consider a rather general class of (rough) stochastic volatility models under~$\PP$, where the stock price process admits the following dynamics: